Do you want to move your site or blog from WordPress.com to WordPress.org?

 - Grow your website: Grow your visitors and customers by using the best WordPress lead generation plugins.

 Having helped hundreds of users move their blog from WordPress.com to self-hosted WordPress.org, we’ve found that people ask the same sort of questions again and again.
 This is why we’ve compiled a list of frequently asked questions, so you can easily migrate your blog, hassle-free.

-What happens with my WordPress.com subscribers?
+What happens to my WordPress.com subscribers?

 To migrate your subscribers from WordPress.com to your self-hosted WordPress site, you’ll need to install the Jetpack plugin.
 Using Jetpack, you can transfer your subscribers by following this tutorial.